'Why would someone do this': Fire at Auckland funeral home deemed suspicious

 "It's a tapu place, why would someone do this to it."

-Bodies laying inside the building were fine and had been transported to Aroha Funeral Homes' other sites in Meadowbank and Takanini, Mikkelsen said.
+Bodies lying inside the building were fine and had been transported to Aroha Funeral Homes' other sites in Meadowbank and Takanini, Mikkelsen said.

 Police are treating the circumstances surrounding the fire as suspicious.